Tiered and Narrowed Physician Networks

 - Programs should fully disclose to a patient or employer the participation and availability of primary care physicians, sub-specialty physicians, and health care facilities prior to making decisions regarding a payer's steering program.

-- Cost data used in steering programs must be accurate and specific to the identified physician.
+- Quality and cost data used in steering programs must be accurate and specific to the identified physician.

-- All data used to evaluate a physician should be age, sex, and severity adjusted, including adjustments for socioeconomic factors.
+- All patient data used to evaluate a physician should be age, gender, and severity adjusted, including adjustments for socioeconomic factors.